 The giant machine crouched over him and tried to push him through the cold metal deck, and as the steel grip tightened Hal saw his life flash before his eyes — a series of heavy landings interspersed with explosions and multiple fractures.

 The lights in the flight deck dimmed, and then … darkness.

-Off to one side, Jerling took a last puff from his cigar, dropped it on the fresh new tiles and ground it to shreds under his heel.
-Then he strode onto the stage and took the microphone.
-He waved the crowd to silence and began his speech, but nothing came through the speakers.
+Off to one side, Jerling took a last puff from his cigar and ground it to shreds under his heel.
+Then he strode up to the man in gold and took the microphone.
+He waved the crowd to silence with one hand, which wasn't strictly necessary as there was already a deathly hush, and then he began his speech.
+Unfortunately, nothing came through the speakers.
 Jerling glared at the young man, who took the microphone and fiddled with it.

-"… bloody thing working or it's your job," boomed Jerling's voice, as the microphone was handed back.
+"… Better get the bloody thing working or it's your job," boomed Jerling's voice, as the microphone was handed back.
 He recovered quickly.
 "Thank you for coming," he said, forcing a smile at the crowd of onlookers.
-It was the usual turnout - young mothers with prams, old ladies clutching oversized handbags and a smattering of unemployed youths with nothing better to do.
-Impulsively, Jerling decided to cut to page seven.
-The PR people would moan, but they could splice old footage for the news release.
+It wasn't much of a turnout - young mothers with prams, old ladies clutching oversized handbags and a smattering of unemployed youths with nothing better to do.
+He began his lengthy speech, realised they were barely paying attention, and decided to skip to the end.
 "And so, it gives me great pleasure to open this refurbished stadium, and to wish the Forgtown Rhinos the best of luck for the coming season!"

-The crowd clapped politely as Jerling moved to the entrance and snipped the ribbon.
+The crowd clapped politely as Jerling snipped the ribbon.
 "I declare this stadium open!" he said, to further applause.